How much does it cost to publish a book realistically?

 - How much can I afford to spend?
 Knowing your budget is important.
 You may not have $3000 to spend on publishing a book.
 That is okay, I will provide cheaper alternatives to publishing and you can still have a quality product.

 - How important is profit to you?
 Of course, we all want to earn back the money we put into our books.
 So, we will look at the best ways to invest your money in order to maximize profit.
+You'll want to find out how much do authors make per book, then work out how much you're willing to invest in your book to hit your profit target.

 Low quality books are published every day on Amazon and other platforms.
 These books don’t sell.
 They are riddled with grammatical errors, have cheap covers, and this screams amateur.